ibm-cloud-docs/netezza/admins/bnr-ui.md

 # Backup and restore with the web console
 {: #bnr-webconsole}

 With the web console, you can run on demand backups, set, modify, and delete backup schedules, and restore backups.

 You can run differential and/or cumulative backups only after you run a full backup first.
 You can restore differential and/or cumulative backups only after you restore a full backup first.

+Schedule times of full, differential or cumulative backups of the same set of databases cannot overlap.
+You must schedule these backups in 30 minutes intervals.

 ## Running on demand backups
 {: #run-backups-ondemand}